 Suze: [laughs again]

 - Clingy Jealous Girl: Heather, from Shadowland/Love You to Death, even before she died.
 In life, whilst Christmas shopping with her boyfriend, she pointed out an engagement ring and said she wanted it, and he panicked and dumped her.
 Possibly an honest misunderstanding, but then she starts hounding him and his family constantly.
-When they refused to reply, he went to their house on New Year's Eve, a gun to her head, and demanded to see him, or she would kill herself.
+When they refused to reply, she went to their house on New Year's Eve, a gun to her head, and demanded to see him, or she would kill herself.
 Only they had sent him away with relatives to try and get some respite.
 So she shoots herself.
 And in death?
 She actively tries to kill her ex-boyfriend and the girl she perceives is 'taking her place'.
 Eventually, Suze straight-up exorcises her- not without some of the mission breezeway collapsing on her for her trouble.

 - Father D, too, for a priest.
 He's very good at covering up the supernatural happenings that go on and getting Suze out of class so that they can have their frequent updates on the spirit world.
 Presumably, for the same reason as Suze.

-Paul qualifies too, though thanks to the books being told from Suze's point of view- who is both very cynical when it comes to anything he tells her, and who he rarely lies to anyway- we don't get to see it too much.
+- Paul qualifies too, though thanks to the books being told from Suze's point of view- who is both very cynical when it comes to anything he tells her, and who he rarely lies to anyway- we don't get to see it too much.

 - Near the end of the third instalment, Reunion/Mean Spirits, although it's hard to tell just exactly who is doing the stomping at times.
 It starts out as Suze calling the RLS Angels so that they can get revenge on their killer, and ends with Suze taking them on when she tries to call it off and getting ground into the dust for her trouble- justifiably, since she was outnumbered almost four-to-one, and said four had supernatural powers.

 - Suze to the ghost of one Mrs Maria Diego, nee de Silva, Jesse's fiancée.
 Twice.

 - Jesse also takes on Felix Diego, the slave runner who murdered him, with some impressive results.

 - Damsel in Distress: Averted, but sometimes played straight with Suze.
 Not because Suze is incapable of protecting herself, but because she has a tendency to take on a bit more than she can handle.
 Jesse has a knack for stepping in just when Suze needs him.
 It's implied that he may or may not have a closer sensitivity to her than any other ghost, even her own father.
 It may or may not be down to the fact that it is implied at the end of Twilight/Heaven Sent that he was a mediator or shifter in life.

 - Dashing Hispanic: Jesse.
 So very... very much.
 Double points for being at least part Spanish.

-Deadpan Snarker: Most main characters get in on this once in a while.
+- Deadpan Snarker: Most main characters get in on this once in a while.
 Father Dominic's and Suze's early snarking matches are usually the most fun to read, though Suze usually borders on Snark Knight territory during the earlier arcs.

 Father Dominic: [after witnessing Suze punch the ghost of a former student who called her bitch one too many times] Interesting mediation techniques they're teaching out east these days.

-Paul gets in on this as well, and even comments on it as a similarity between himself and Suze.
+- Paul gets in on this as well, and even comments on it as a similarity between himself and Suze.

-Dinner and a Show: With four teenagers and mandatory family dinners every night, dinner is never boring.
+- Dinner and a Show: With four teenagers and mandatory family dinners every night, dinner is never boring.

-Gets even more interesting in Reunion/Mean Spirits when Suze's best and only friend from New York, Gina, comes to visit for the summer, especially with the two older stepbrothers, Sleepy (Jake) and Dopey (Brad), chasing her for the entire length of the book.
+- Gets even more interesting in Reunion/Mean Spirits when Suze's best and only friend from New York, Gina, comes to visit for the summer, especially with the two older stepbrothers, Sleepy (Jake) and Dopey (Brad), chasing her for the entire length of the book.

-Disappeared Dad: Suze's father died when she was six, leading her mother to marry Andy ten years later and move to California.
+- Disappeared Dad: Suze's father died when she was six, leading her mother to marry Andy ten years later and move to California.
 Subverted in that though her father is dead, Suze sees him more often than she does when he was alive.

-Distracted by the Sexy: The first thing Suze notices about Jesse's overall apearance is how incomprehensibly gorgeous he is, and despite wanting him to get the hell out of her new room, can't stop herself from wondering whether ghosts can have six-packs or not.
+- Distracted by the Sexy: The first thing Suze notices about Jesse's overall apearance is how incomprehensibly gorgeous he is, and despite wanting him to get the hell out of her new room, can't stop herself from wondering whether ghosts can have six-packs or not.
 It doesn't take long for her to discover that they can.

-Happens yet again after she goes back in time to the day Jesse was killed.
+- Happens yet again after she goes back in time to the day Jesse was killed.
 Despite the gravity of the situation, she can't help but admire his abs after he has a fight with Paul.

 - Dumb Blonde: Neither of the good-looking blondes Suze dates- Bryce Martinson in the first book (Shadowland/Love You to Death) and Tad Beaumont (Ninth Key/High Stakes)- are too smart.

-Embarrassing First Name: Jesse, as a matter of fact.
+- Embarrassing First Name: Jesse, as a matter of fact.
 When Suze asks Doc to dig up some information on the boarding house and its former guests, they discover that his real name is Hector De Silva.
 'Jesse' is actually a nickname given to him by his mother, and presumably only used for those close to him.

-Evil-Detecting Dog: Played with.
+- Evil-Detecting Dog: Played with.
 The Ackerman's family dog Max retreats anytime Jesse or Suze's father shows up or is about to show up (to the point where he refuses to go in Suze's room at all because of Jesse's constant presence and the supernatural going on there).
 However, neither of them are evil and after Jesse's accidentally restored to life, Max takes quite a liking to him.
 Suze, however, utilises this at one point when she's anticipating an attack from a malicious ghost, locking him in the room with her so that he'll alert her if a spirit is about to materialise.

-Suze notes how animals in general can sense when a spirit's near (and interact with them, as proven by Spike, the cat Suze is forced to take in), often noticing when the birds go quiet and when crickets stop chirping, and uses it as a warning that there's a spirit around more than once.
+- Suze notes how animals in general can sense when a spirit's near (and interact with them, as proven by Spike, the cat Suze is forced to take in), often noticing when the birds go quiet and when crickets stop chirping, and uses it as a warning that there's a spirit around more than once.

-Faux Affably Evil: Paul.
+- Faux Affably Evil: Paul.
 More often than not, he's openly flirting with Suze as they're standing in the creepy empty hallways between worlds, or as he steals money from a dead woman that he doesn't even need because his family is filthy rich, or pleasantly asking Jesse how he feels about being dead and casually making false claims that he slept with Suze, the love of Jesse's life, just to piss him off.

-Possibly a Stepford Smiler variety, though, as it's implied near the end of Twilight/Heaven Sent that he's just as messed up, confused, emotionally damaged and neglected by his parents as his little brother is, and a part of him really did see something of himself in Suze and tried everything he could think of to get close to her.
+- Possibly a Stepford Smiler variety, though, as it's implied near the end of Twilight/Heaven Sent that he's just as messed up, confused, emotionally damaged and neglected by his parents as his little brother is, and a part of him really did see something of himself in Suze and tried everything he could think of to get close to her.
 They do become friends in the end, after he accepts that she chose Jesse and she begins to see the other side of him when the façade cracks.

 - The Fashionista: Most played straight with Suze, though her fashion choices never seem to jibe with her surroundings.
 And though she loves outlet shopping, malls tend to give her sensory overload.

-To a more extreme extent with girls such as Kelly Prescott and Debbie Mancuso.
+- To a more extreme extent with girls such as Kelly Prescott and Debbie Mancuso.

-Maria de Silva too, presumably.
+- Maria de Silva too, presumably.
 She was both rather beautiful and was a lady from a good family who was highly protective of her reputation.
 It's mentioned at one point that she had about thirty dresses in a time when most women had only about two.

-First Guy Wins: Jesse, the first male Suze meets in Carmel (excluding those of her stepfamily, who she's already met), gets the girl.
+- First Guy Wins: Jesse, the first male Suze meets in Carmel (excluding those of her stepfamily, who she's already met), gets the girl.